nikaro/wirelogd/README.md

 [wg-gen-web](https://github.com/vx3r/wg-gen-web) is a simple web based configuration generator for WireGuard.

 Its usage with Wirelogd is optional.
-It used just to be able to log the name given into wg-gen-web to peer, this way it is easier to know to which user belong a public key.
+It is used just to be able to log the peer username given into wg-gen-web, this way it is easier to know to which user belong a public key.